PranabPaulJoy/Assignment_on_Java/README.md

     Duplicate value: 4 at index 8

-15. Count number of words, number of characters without spaces, number of vowels and consonant from the given string:
+15. Count the number of words, number of characters without spaces, and number of vowels and consonants from the given string:

     "I live in Bangladesh"